subins2000/open/README.md

 Note that the blog folder is not included in source code.
 The blog is ran using Wordpress.

-The folder "cron_minute_job" contains the CRON job files.
-The files in it are ran every minute.
+The folder "cron" contains the CRON job files.
+Open the .php file in "cron" folder for more details.
 Run On Localhost
 ====
 Here is a simple tutorial on how to run Open on a Linux Apache Web Server.